Skip to content

 • Wash your hands - after handling potentially hazardous foods, coughing, sneezing, smoking, restroom breaks, eating, drinking; before eating and handling foods; before grabbing food out of a container

-• Don't cook items side-by-side.
-Food may splatter and cross-contaminate.
+• Don't cook items side-by-side to avoid food splatter

-• Properly sanitize dishes to avoid contamination and designate specific dishes to be used only by the food-allergic person.
+• Designate specific dishes to be used only by the food-allergic person

 You may use this infographic or our kitchen safety infographic poster (pdf) with permission by completing our content usage request form.